JTHicks26/Scene-CRC32-Validator/README.md

 # Requirements
 - Python 3
-- Directory with .rXX files.
+- Directory with .rXX files, .rar file, and .sfv file.
-- .sfv file with filenames and crc32 checksums seperated by spaces.
+  - .sfv file must contain filenames and crc32 checksums seperated by a space.

 # Usage
 1) Place crc32.py in the directory with the files to be validated